 In-house at the Madison Arts Commission, an enormous amount of work goes into the effort to award comparatively few dollars fairly.
-The grants program is administratively burdensome, especially for a staff of one.
 It is important for the Commission to rethink its grants programs, emphasizing simplicity for both itself and its applicants.
 In general, having a very clear purpose and policy base is helpful to staff and grant reviewers alike.
 Making the system more efficient will free up staff time needed to support the work of the Creative Initiatives Staff Team.

 An electronic grants management system should be put in place.
-The work of handling manually submitted applications and the preparation of vast paper volumes of grants for reviewers is overwhelming.
-Subsequent manual management and reporting are also unnecessary burdens.
+The work of handling manually submitted applications and the preparation of vast paper volumes of grants for reviewers, and subsequent manual management and reporting would thus be made more efficient and sustainable.

 Two alternate routes to reducing the workload should be considered.
-The first is the possibility of a developing a collaborative agreement with the Dane County Cultural Affairs Commission.
+The first is the possibility of developing a collaborative agreement with Dane Arts.
 The second is the possibility of developing its own electronic grant-making system as a part of the city's broader MUNIS software development project.

-The Dane County Cultural Affairs Commission offers a grants program, and many applicants seek funds from both the city and the county sources.
+Dane Arts offers a grants program, and many applicants seek funds from both the city and the county sources.
 At the county, an effective online application system exists.
 A wide range of residents participate in grant review panels.
 Their grant-making is already based on giving from a blended group of funding sources.
-Developing a partnership in which the county administers the city's arts grants could make sense, especially in a time of constrained resources.

-Ideally, a partnership could be structured to maintain the ability of local applicants to utilize a city/county match strategy; to reduce the number of forms applicants need file by creating a joint city/county application and reporting process; to capture the advantage of the county's online application management system and to free the Madison Arts Commission from a disproportionate burden of grants management given its limited staff and resources compared to both the amount available for grants and for its rapidly growing responsibilities in broader city building.
+Exploring ways to partner with Dane Arts to improve efficiences makes sense, especially in a time of constrained resources.
+A partnership could be structured to maintain the ability of local applicants to utilize a city/county match strategy; to reduce the number of forms applicants need file by creating a joint city/county application and reporting process; to capture the advantage of the county's online application management system and to free the Arts Program Administrator for other responsibilities in broader city building.

-Any such agreement should allow that city funds awarded be qualified as matches to any additional Dane County Cultural Affairs Commission funds sought.
+Any such agreement should allow that city funds awarded be qualified as matches to any additional Dane Arts funds sought.
 Consideration should be given to the impact of any partnership agreement on stability of municipal funding for grants, sufficient identity of city participation in the grant-making, and continuation of the Madison Arts Commission's strength in supporting important small and emerging work.
 Additionally, the city would need to be satisfied with both the transparency and the rigor of the county's review panel process.
 The important question of panel membership would also need to be considered, especially regarding the place of residence of panelists.
 Madison dollars should be reviewed by panels on which Madison residents are represented at the very least in proportion to their presence in the county's overall population.

-Such a partnership could allow the Madison Arts Commission to make \$65,000/year (in year one with annual growth to be determined by the Madison Arts Commission and the Madison Common Council) available to be granted via the Dane County Cultural Affairs Commission for grants to Madison-based artists, creative workers, and arts and cultural organizations for activities within the City of Madison.
+Such a partnership could allow the Madison Arts Commission to make \$65,000/year (in year one with annual growth to be determined by the Madison Arts Commission and the Madison Common Council) available to be granted via Dane Arts for grants to Madison-based artists, creative workers, and arts and cultural organizations for activities within the City of Madison.